Help for parents on exam results day

 It can be a pivotal moment that often brings anxiety and uncertainty for young people, so it can be hard to know how best to support as a caregiver.

 So, we’ve checked in with our medical team and our teen community to find out what they recommend for exam results day.
 Keep reading to find out!
+And for tailored advice depending on the type of results your teen is awaiting, check out our guides to SATs results, GCSE results day, and A-Level results day.

 Before exam results day, you could try to: